2022 AFF Championship qualification

 The 2022 AFF Championship qualification tournament was the qualification process for the 2022 AFF Championship, the fourteenth edition of the AFF Championship.
 Brunei and Timor-Leste contested the tenth and lone remaining berth for the AFF Championship final tournament in two home-and-away matches.
 Brunei hosted both legs, due to Timor Leste not having a suitable venue.

-Brunei secured qualification by defeating Timor-Leste 6–3 on aggregrate, making their second appearance in the final tournament after 26 years absence since its inaugural edition.
+Brunei secured qualification by defeating Timor-Leste 6–3 on aggregate, making their second appearance in the final tournament after 26 years absence since its inaugural edition.